Updated: December 29, 2025

 Wyoming$75

-Note: We based these BOP rates on real estate businesses with two employees across different states.
-Your actual rates will vary based on your business size, location, and coverage needs.
+*These rates reflect real estate businesses with two employees.
+Your cost depends on business size, location and coverage needs.

 Real Estate Business Insurance Cost by Provider